lsst-tstn/tstn-010/index.rst

 `develop` branch.
 Content added to the users directory are still subjected to the PR process but only to guarantee that the content was cleared out and that no changes where made to other users content (without permission).
-Contents in the `examples` directory will be subject to a more rigorous review process and will require continuous integration (CI) testing.
+Contents in the `examples` directory will be subject to a more rigorous review process and will require continuous integration (CI) testing upon availability.

 .. note::

-    DM is working on a CI solution for notebooks but it would mandate that the tests be run from a place where the data is accessible (e.g. the LSP).
-Hopefully we can set something up on the ncsa-integration-teststand and apply this (or a similar) method.
+    A solution to implementing CI testing for notebooks is in development.
+This section will be updated upon release of the CI methodology.

 .. note::
-    Mocking CSC or control class functionality may be required to perform tests will real data.
+    If one is developing on the NCSA teststand, the mocking CSC or control class functionality may be required to perform tests with real data.
 Mocks are also useful in other aspects of development.
+Mocks are not simulators, but are generally empty classes/functions such that development can occur without causing import errors from libraries that are not meant to be run locally.
     The usefulness and functionality of the mocks has been demonstrated but additional work is required to fully incorporate them into the development workflow.

 It is understood that the practice of storing notebooks, particularly the personal notebooks, will not scale into